-where Xi is a (1×p) row vector of explanatory variables for the ith observation and βkis a (p×1) column vector of parameters for the kth category.
-Note that β1=0 so that the first cod-end is set to the baseline, assuring that the probabilities sum to unity across the categories (Greene, 2000).
-The explanatory variables included were: carapace length, net configuration (the cod-end positions were changed each night to account for position effects, as highlighted above, thus 4 net configurations were tested) and total weight per cod-end.
+where Xh,i is a (1×p) row vector of explanatory variables for the h,ith observation and βjis a (p×1) column vector of parameters for the jth category.
+Note that β1=0 so that the first cod-end is set to the baseline (Greene, 2000).
+The explanatory variables included were: carapace length, net position (the cod-end positions were changed each night to account for position effects, as detailed in the “Trial design” section above) and catch weight per cod-end.
 All continuous covariates were scaled to have mean zero and standard deviation of one prior to fitting, which we found improves hessian matrix estimation.